Keurig K60/65 Special Edition Review

-On the front you’ll see the panel with a backlit window and arrow buttons to adjust accordingly certin items within the menu like the time and temp.
-The backlit control panel has greatÂ breadth of options like being able to adjust the temperature, clock and brew size by means of the up/down arrow buttons, There is also an auto shutoff and the option to pause a brewing cycle.
+On the front you’ll see the panel with a backlit window and three brew size buttons, above them is the Menu button and above the window is the power button.
+The control panel has greatÂ breadth of options like being able to adjust the temperature, clock and brew size by means of the menu button.

 You can set the clock just as you would any digital standalone clock; it will not lose the time display unless you unplug the unit, and you can also program the auto shutoff time through the control panel as well.